 It’s generally not possible for personal or employer contributions to re-start or be increased after a customer has moved abroad.
 For example, if someone was paying £100 pm gross as a personal contribution and then moved abroad, they could continue paying that amount or a lower amount for the five full tax years after they move abroad if they will have no relevant UK earnings.
 In other words, a customer couldn’t ask Aegon to increase their contributions after they move abroad (for example, up to the £3,600 pa gross limit allowed under HMRC guidance) as Aegon don’t have the necessary FCA permissions to accept a request to increase contributions from a customer living abroad.
 Similarly, a request to make a single contribution (as either a personal or employer contribution) or to transfer funds to another UK pension arrangement may also not be possible for the same reason.

 Will the annual and lifetime allowance limits still apply to funds held in the UK?(Expand content) (Minimise content)

-Contributions to, or benefit accrual under, a registered pension scheme will count towards the annual allowance (and money purchase annual allowance if the customer has flexibly accessed any of their pension benefits).
+Contributions to, or benefit accrual under, a registered pension scheme will count towards the annual allowance, the money purchase annual allowance (if a customer has flexibly accessed any of their pension benefits) and the tapered annual allowance (for high earners).
 The normal rules about benefit crystallisation events will apply so most benefits will be tested against the lifetime allowance.